Peter's 12 Rules of Composting

 Example 3: If you insert a temperature probe in a compost pile and it reads 157.5oF and you then remove the probe, reinsert it an inch or two to the right, and it could now read 152.0 oF, which temperature reading is correct?

-The answer is - it doesn’t matter which is right because both are well above our goal of achieving 131oF throughout the pile for at least 3-days.
-With monitoring pile temperature we are looking for trends, not precision.
+The answer is - it doesn’t matter which is right because both are well above our goal of achieving 131oF throughout the pile for at least 3 days.
+When monitoring pile temperature, we are looking for trends not precision.

 Rule 8: Think BIG - Start Small